Bradgate, Iowa: The early days and origin of name

 The first settlement just east of present Bradgate (Section 8) was named Willow Glen with no record of why this name was chosen.
 However, when the town was platted, the name was changed to Bradgate.
 Several theories are given as to why this name was chosen but the one accepted by most is that Bradgate was named after Bradgate Park at Newtown Linford, six miles northwest of Leicester in Leicestershire County, England.
 Likewise, just as Leicestershire County is located just west of Rutland County in England, the town of Bradgate, Iowa, is similarly located just six miles to the northwest of the town of Rutland in Humboldt County, Iowa.
 There were at least seven English families who left England and moved directly to the Bradgate, Iowa, area.

-Bradgate was platted by the Western Town Lot Company in 1881–1882 on the Toledo branch of the Chicago and Northwestern Railroad in Avery Township of Humboldt County.
+Bradgate was platted by the Western Town Lot Company in 1881–1882 on the Toledo branch of the Chicago and North Western Railway in Avery Township of Humboldt County.
 The plat was filed for record on March 7, 1882.
 The post office was established April 7, 1882.